Current and savings accounts

 Unsure of your Premium Bond details?
 You can use NS&I’s tracing service or My Lost Account to hunt them down.
 Alternatively you can phone NS&I or write to it to ask for a replacement bond record.
 Just include as much info as you can so that NS&I can find you in its records.

 These are tax-free savings accounts for children that were opened for kids born between September 2002 and January 2011 (when the Funds were replaced by Junior ISAs).

 The money in a Child Trust Fund is locked away until your child turns 18, when it becomes their cash.
 It’s estimated that between 700,000 and 1 million of these accounts are lost.
 If you think your child might have one, HMRC has a free tool you can use to find out which provider the Child Trust Fund is with.
-The tool can be used by you, if you’re the parent, or your child if they’ve turned 16.
+The tool can be used by you, if you’re the parent or guardian, or your child if they’ve turned 16.
 You’ll need the following info:

 - A Government Gateway ID – you can create a new one when you use the tool if you don’t have one already

 - Your child’s Unique Reference Number or National Insurance number